Please note: the answers that pertain to 2021 supersede other answers that may be found in other sections of this page.

 What is PAA doing to help increase ventilation in the classrooms to reduce the spread of COVID?

-We have five commercial HEPA filtration units and have installed air unit filters with MERV13 or HEPA filters.
+We have many commercial HEPA filtration units for rooms and have installed air unit filters with MERV13 or HEPA filters.
 We know the ACR or air change rate for each of our rooms, and are able to maintain safe capacities in each space.

 What cleaning protocols are in place to ensure the safety of the children and staff?